Meeting a psychologist for an assessment of Intrusive thoughts

 - Do you have unwanted thoughts that upset you or disturb you

 - Do you worry about germs or dirt

-- Do you like things done in a certain way, such as checking to ensure something has been completed properly?
+- Do you like things done a certain way, such as checking to ensure something has been completed properly?

 These types of questions help your therapist to decide if your intrusive thoughts are part of OCD and if so, they will discuss your intrusive thoughts in more depth.